 Jazz Fest can be exhausting and overwhelming, with large crowds and a hot sun that can quickly zap your energy.
 We recommend planning at least one day of your trip away from the festival grounds and exploring the French Quarter instead!

 Hotel Monteleone is located within walking distance of many popular French Quarter attractions, including Jackson Square and Cafe du Monde.
-There is plenty to see no matter where your interests lie.
+There is plenty to see, no matter where your interests lie.

 If you fancy yourself a history buff, book a walking tour of St. Louis Cemetery No. 1, the oldest cemetery in New Orleans, which is conveniently located just outside of the French Quarter.
-You’ll also want to explore other notable historic hidden gems, including the Old Ursuline Convent, the Old U.S. Mint and Napoleon House.
+You’ll also want to explore other notable historic hidden gems, including the Old Ursuline Convent, the Old U.S. Mint, and Napoleon House.

 Shop ’til You Drop